ariadng/react-chat/README.md

 # React Chat UI Library

 This library provides a lightweight and fully customizable chat user interface for React applications.
+Styles are built with Sass and include a prefixed subset of TailwindCSS utilities so they won't interfere with host applications.

 ## Installation